rcannon/metabolism/README.md

 ## Notes

-1. When running the solver, IFOPT will probably say that 3 of the relaxed_regulation_upper_constraints are violated.
+1. When running the solver, IFOPT will probably (initially) say that 3 of the relaxed_regulation_upper_constraints are violated.
 This can be fixed by increasing `Mb` (aka `big_M_value` in `maximum_entropy_relaxed.cc`) to at least 200 (it is currently set to 50).
 However, in my experience it is not necessary